OpenGeoVis/PVGeo/docs/index.md

 **Structure Point Set:** This will take scattered point data and create connectivity/structure either in the form of hexahedrons or quads.
 More info to come.
 -->

-## Macros
+## Macros and Scripts
-- [ ] How to start making your own macros (tips, tricks, and general advice)
+- [ ] How to start making your own scripts (tips, tricks, and general advice)
-- [ ] Save screenshots in isometric views, side, top, etc. views
+- [ ] Save screenshots in isometric views, side, top, etc. in an automated fashion
-- [ ] Coming to all macros: ability to use a file selection prompt instead of hardcoding file names into the scripts.
 - [x] [Many Slices Along Points:](PVGPpy/vis/Many-Slices-Along-Points.md) Export slices of data set along poly line at every point on that line (normal is the vector from that point to the next)
+- [x] [Export a scene](PVGPpy/export/exportVTKjs.md) to a shareable 3D format

 ## Examples
-- [ ] Tutorials for each filter / reader will be in their documentation.
+- [ ] Tutorials for each filter/reader/macro will be in their respective documentation.
-- [x] How to export a scene to a shareable 3D format
 - [ ] Importing DEM topography (with/without satellite imagery)
-- [ ] Slicing/cropping a data scene through all components/datasets
+- [ ] Slicing/cropping a data scene through all components/datasets (managing links)
 - [x] [Slice Model Along PolyLine:](Examples/Slice-Model-Along-PolyLine.md) How to export a slice of a data set projected on a vtkPolyLine (capabilities are currently present in ParaView)